-When you need to relocate a WordPress website, there are multiple considerations to address.
+When you need to migrate WordPress to new host or domain, there are multiple considerations to address.
 Moving a website to another server can be required for many different reasons.

-From time to time its necessary to relocate your website to another hosting company, perhaps;
+From time to time it’s necessary to transfer web hosting to another company, perhaps due to;

 - A disagreement with the hosting company, due to having a hacked WordPress website on their server